Do you want to track donations on your WordPress site? Then look no further…

 Multiple thermometers with different targets/sizes/amounts raised/currency symbols/alt text can also be placed on the same page.

 Width and height values are interpreted as pixels.
 The alt text can be toggled off by using ‘alt=off’.
 Currency can proceed the raised and target values by toggling ‘trailing’ to true or false.
 Unique thermometer fill colours can be assigned using hex values in the fill or colorRamp parameter.

 The plugin also supports the use of shortcodes to display text values of the amount raised and target value.
 Simply use

 [therm_%] on any post or page.
 See the FAQ for instructions on how to use these in text widgets.
 The thermometer’s raised value can also update dynamically using other plugin shortcodes.
 For example:

 If you have found this plugin useful then please consider leaving a tip.
 Just follow the Paypal button below and enter the amount (GBP) you wish to pledge.
+Or if you are using the Brave browser you can tip BAT by clicking the Rewards icon on the right side of the address bar.
 Many thanks!

 FAQ (support forum)